lynnfaraday/aresmush.com/_root/tutorials/code/quickstart/try-ruby.md

 - code-quickstart
 ---

 The main Ares game code is written in Ruby.
-If you're not already familiar with the language, the [Try Ruby](http://tryruby.org/) interactive tutorial will give you a quick overview of the basics in just fifteen minutes.
+If you're not already familiar with the language, the [Try Ruby](https://ruby.github.io/TryRuby/) interactive tutorial will give you a quick overview of the basics in under half an hour.

 The Try Ruby tutorial should be enough to get you through the Quickstart.
-When you're ready to learn more, check out the [Learning Ruby](/tutorials/ruby) resources.
+At some point, you may want to check out the [Learning Ruby](/tutorials/code/ruby) resources to learn more.